A Promising Intersection of Excited-State-Specific Methods from Quantum Chemistry and Quantum Monte Carlo: Introduction

-While a number of methods,\cite{Eriksen2020,Eriksen2021} including selected CI (sCI),\cite{Schriber2017,Holmes2017,Chien2018,Loos2018,Loos2019} density matrix renormalization group (DMRG),\cite{Legeza2003,Sharma2014a} and full configuration interaction quantum Monte Carlo (FCIQMC),\cite{Booth2012,Humeniuk2014,Blunt2015a,Blunt2015b,Blunt2017b} can achieve this reliability with systematic exploitation of wave function sparsity and/or compressibility, their high scaling limits their prospects for extensions beyond small systems.
-A recent study\cite{Eriksen2020} of benzene is a useful demonstration of the state-of-art capabilities of this collection of high accuracy techniques.
+While a number of methods, \cite{Eriksen2020,Eriksen2021} including selected configuration interaction (sCI), \cite{Schriber2017,Holmes2017,Chien2018,Loos2018,Loos2019} density matrix renormalization group (DMRG), \cite{Legeza2003,Sharma2014a} and full configuration interaction quantum Monte Carlo (FCIQMC), \cite{Booth2012,Humeniuk2014,Blunt2015a,Blunt2015b,Blunt2017b} can achieve this reliability with systematic exploitation of wave function sparsity and/or compressibility, their exponential scaling limits their prospects for extensions beyond small systems.
+A recent study \cite{Eriksen2020} of benzene is a useful demonstration of the state-of-the-art capabilities of this collection of high accuracy techniques.
 The determination of benzene's ground state energy in a double-$\zeta$ basis set is both an important example of the molecular sizes that these high-level approaches can now treat and a reminder of the challenges they face in larger systems and the larger basis sets needed for excited state accuracy.
-So far, the role of sCI, DMRG, and FCIQMC in larger molecules beyond benzene has been limited to mostly serving as (impressively large) active space solvers.\cite{Kurashige2013,Liu2013,Sharma2014b,Levine2020,Dobrautz2021} Thus, whether one looks to coupled cluster, multi-reference perturbation theory, or the modern array of sparsity and compressibility approaches, it remains challenging to deliver consistently accurate excitation energies in larger molecules, larger basis sets, and across widely differing classes of excitations.
+So far, the role of sCI, DMRG, and FCIQMC in larger molecules beyond benzene has been limited to mostly serving as (impressively large) active space solvers. \cite{Kurashige2013,Liu2013,Sharma2014b,Levine2020,Dobrautz2021} Thus, whether one looks to coupled cluster, multi-reference perturbation theory, or the modern array of sparsity and compressibility approaches, it remains challenging to deliver consistently accurate excitation energies in larger molecules, larger basis sets, and across the wide variety of excitation types.